vasavi168/docs/v2/send-sms.md

 The SMS API supports the following:

+#### Note:

+As new DLT restrictions effective from Jan 31, we are suggesting to use the Template API for avoiding delivery issues related to DLT,  [Goto Template API](/docs/{{version}}/send-template-sms)

 #### HTTP Methods

 `POST` - When you send a POST request with the end user's phone number to the messaging subresource, We sends the SMS message you specify.